anvlkv/a-nvlkv-xyz/content/portfolio/paniku/index.md

 Around the time that COVID-19 was picking up I felt quite apocalyptic and thought up this coat.
 Perhaps most appropriate for wearing in public transport.

-I made laser cut stencils and painted the fabric.
+I made laser cut stencils and manually printed the fabric.
 We took these pictures much later.

+{{assetGallery()}}